 - Deploy your automations into runtime environments.

-- Schedule your automations.
+- Schedule the executions of your automations.

 - Manage tasks in Queues

 - Handle errors immediately.

 In order to have all these features in your RPA operation, you have to use an Automation Orchestrator.
 BotCity Maestro is the first RPA Orchestrator created for RPAs developed as ordinary software.
 Therefore, it’s easy to use via SDK or API directly in your RPA code.